Storm Reference - Introduction

 Finally – and most importantly – giving analysts direct access to Storm allows them to create arbitrary queries and provides them with an extraordinarily powerful analytical tool.
 Analysts are not constrained to a set of “canned” queries provided through a GUI or an API.
 Instead, they can follow their analysis wherever it takes them, creating queries as needed and working with the data in whatever manner is most appropriate to their research.

-Storm allows users to perform all of the common operations used to interact with the data in a Synapse Cortex:
+Storm allows users to perform all of the common operations used to interact with data in Synapse:

-- Data modification: – add, modify, annotate, and delete nodes from a Synapse Cortex.
+Data modification: – add, modify, annotate, and delete nodes from Synapse.
 (Storm Reference - Data Modification)

 Additional operations include: